Best Cheap Health Insurance in South Carolina (2026)

 Show All Rows

-• Molina has the cheapest rates for one-third of South Carolina residents.
-The company has the most affordable Silver health plans in Charleston and its suburbs as well as Columbia.
+• Molina has the cheapest rates for just over a quarter of South Carolina residents, with Silver plans starting at $494 per month.
+The company has the most affordable Silver health plans in Charleston and its immediate suburbs.

 Best health insurance companies in South Carolina